steveklabnik/hateoas/README.md

 I think out-of-band communication and state are necessary to have expressive and meaningully useful communication.

-Out-of-band and state have parallels with pre-learned human language, and human memory and interactions.
+**Out-of-band and state have parallels with pre-learned human language, human memory and interactions.**

 I think that for machines to have meaningful relationships with each other they may need to have a wealth of pre-determined concepts to build upon and expand